pdetli/project-final/README.md

 ### Project-Final

-Project by Daniel Vestin & Pinar Demirel making a webshop for buying & selling Vinyls built with MERN stack.
+A multi-page webshop for buying & selling Vinyls built with MERN Stack.
+Designed and developed by Pinar Demirel and Daniel Vestin.

 ### Technical Requirements